+\begin{definition} An action of a group on an algebraic variety $X$ is \textit{good} if $X$ is covered by a finite number of affine open subsets which are invariant by the action. \end{definition}

-We modify the abstract definition of toric varieties as follows: \begin{definition} A toric variety $X$ is an irreducible separated algebraic variety equi\-pped with an action of an algebraic torus $T$ embedded in $X$ as a Zariski open set such that the action of $T$ on $X$ is morphism which extends the action of $T$ over itself by multiplication and $X$ has a finite covering by affine $T$-invariant Zariski open sets. \end{definition}
+We modify the abstract definition of toric varieties as follows: \begin{definition} A toric variety $X$ is an irreducible separated algebraic variety equi\-pped with a good action of an algebraic torus $T$ embedded in $X$ as a Zariski open set such that the action of $T$ on $X$ extends the action of $T$ on itself by multiplication. \end{definition}

 \begin{theorem} If $X$ is a toric variety in the sense of Definition \ref{new} with torus $T$, then there exists a triple $(N, \Sigma, \Gamma)$ as in Definition \ref{def-general-toric} and an isomorphism $\varphi \colon T \to T^M$ such that the pair $(T,X)$ is equivariantly isomorphic to $(T^M, T^{\Gamma}_\Sigma)$ with respect to $\varphi$. \end{theorem} \textit{Proof.} We denote by $M$ the lattice of characters of the torus $T$ hence $T= T^M$ and $N$ is the dual lattice of $M$.